Theoretical guarantees on the best-of-n alignment policy: Introduction

 \section{Introduction}

 Generative language models have shown to be effective general purpose tools to solve various problems.
-While many problems can be solved in a zero-shot manner, the output from the so-called {\em supervised finetuned (SFT)} model may not be outright desirable, e.g., it may violate safety rules. {\em Alignment} aims at remedying this issue by further nudging the output to improve a reward function while not drifting too far from the SFT model~\citep{christiano2017deep,stiennon2020learning,ouyang2022training, bai2022training}.
+While many problems can be solved in a zero-shot manner, the output from the so-called {\em reference} model may not be outright desirable, e.g., it may violate safety rules or may not solve a math problem correctly. {\em Alignment}~\citep{christiano2017deep,stiennon2020learning,ouyang2022training, bai2022training} and {\em test-time compute scaling}~\citep{brown2024large,snell2024scaling} aim at remedying this issue by further nudging the outcome to improve a reward function while not drifting too far from the reference model.

 Recently, there has been a proliferation of methods for alignment, which include KL-regularized reinforcement learning~\citep{christiano2017deep, ouyang2022training}, controlled decoding~\citep{yang-klein-2021-fudge,mudgal2023controlled}, SLiC~\citep{zhao2022calibrating}, direct preference optimization~\citep{rafailov2023direct}, and best-of-$n$ finetuning~\citep{touvron2023llama}.
-At their core, these methods try to (approximately) solve the following constrained optimization problem:
+At their core, these methods try to solve the following regularized optimization problem:\footnote{While theoretically we analyze this optimization problem as a function of the prompt $\bx,$ in practice we can only solve it by taking another expectation over a set of prompts $\bx \sim \mu.$}